-Parisians (along with most of the rest of us) adore dark chocolate and French chocolate truffles capture the best of this wonderfully decadent ingredient.
-Many of our fave restaurants in Paris end the meal with a plate of French chocolate truffles.
-It's these little things about meal that are long remembered.
+Parisians (along with most of the rest of us) adore dark chocolate so it's no wonder that French chocolate truffles capture the best of this wonderfully decadent ingredient.
+Many of our fave restaurants in Paris end the meal with a small offering of these chocolate delights.
+It's those little things about a meal that are long remembered.

-We often offer our guests these chocolate truffles as a special treat at the end of a special meal, pots-dessert.
-Heck, just add a checked tablecloth and your kitchen too will become a Parisian bistro.
+Chez nous, we often offer our guests these chocolate truffles as a special treat at the end of a special meal, post-dessert.
+Heck, just add a checked tablecloth and your kitchen will feel like a Parisian bistro.

 In a small heavy-bottom pan, bring the cream to a boil and reduce to about 2 tablespoons.
 Remove from the heat and stir in the Grand Marnier and 6 ounces of the chocolate pieces, saving the remaining 3 ounces for tempering.